Mxltiply/Mxltiply/README.md

 From the United States 💪

-- 🔭 I’m currently working on an arcade!
+- 🔭 I’m currently working on a discord bot!
 - 🌱 I’m learning Python
-- 📫 How to reach me:
-My Discord is: `DevFire™#3515`
 - ⚡ Fun fact: I'm also doing game development in Unity!

 --> Thank you for visiting!